pcrubianoa/laravelEloquentExpertLevel/readme.md

  ## Brackets to Eloquent: (A and B) or (C and D)

-if we have and-or mix in SQL query, like this:
+if you have and-or mix in SQL query, like this:

     public function index()
     {